 Nevertheless, as is natural, THATCamp is no longer as popular as it once was, and while people are still organizing and attending THATCamps and using thatcamp.org to do so, the rate has slowed so much that it no longer seems necessary to offer THATCamp website creation services.
 The THATCamp website network is a magnet for spammers and hackers, and keeping it secure is a significant amount of labor for RRCHNM sysadmins.
 We are therefore planning to “flatten” all sites on thatcamp.org, dialing them back to Web 1.0, as it were, by making them into plain HTML and removing their database-driven interactivity.
 This means no more blogging, no commenting, no forums, no new site registration, no new user registration, indeed, no user accounts at all.
 This also means that the content on all THATCamp sites, including the help documentation on how to organize a THATCamp, all session proposals for all THATCamps, and your contrbutions to the THATCamp retrospective, will remain in place to be read at the same URLs.
 We are also taking additional steps to preserve that content in other places (I’ll blog that process, as well, since it promises to be interesting.)
 We plan to thus “turn off” the THATCamp website on Friday, February 28th (just before Leap Day!).
 We still encourage people to organize THATCamps and to use the #thatcamp hashtag, and we ask that you still register your future planned THATCamp event with a new Google form, but we will no longer provide new THATCamp websites and user accounts on thatcamp.org.

 As we approach this change, we think it’s a great time to do some reflection on the experience and impact of THATCamp.
 To that end, we have set up a website at retrospective.thatcamp.org and we would like to ask anyone who has been to a THATCamp (or to several THATCamps) to consider contributing a short reflective piece on THATCamp: its pluses, its minuses, the friends we made along the way, the hacks we hacked, the yaks we yakked.
 Video, audio, images, code, poetry, GIFs, glitches also welcome.
 If text, we ask that you limit your contribution to about 500 words.
-Please submit your reflection by February 21st, 2020, so that we can make sure to collect all the works before our February 28th sunset date for distribution.
-We might later seek to edit and publish your contributions in another medium, but if so, we will contact you for permission to republish them.
+(Fewer is fine, as is a few more.)
+Please submit your reflection by

 Looking forward to reading what you contribute.